 My drawings are inspired by photography, film and tv stills, translating from small image, I increase the size dramatically making large scale charcoal and pastel drawings.

 I will often revisit images to draw from repeatedly, working in series, exploring shifts of tone, mark making or colour so that each drawing is unique, variation is an essential part of my drawing practice.

 Searching, finding and losing my place within the drawings is an ongoing process, each time I return to an image to draw from, it is a new journey of discovery.

-I am inspired by the photographs of many great photographers both past and present, such as Eugene Atget, Winogrand and the contemporary photographer Tokihiro Sato to name a few.
+I find inspiration in the photographs of many photographers both past and present, such as Eugene Atget, Steiglitz, Misonne, Winogrand and the contemporary photographer Tokihiro Sato to name a few.

-Tokihiro’s woodland photographs were taken in the ancient Japanese beech forests in northern Japan, Shirakami-Sanchi, a Uniseco World Heritage site, Tokihiro Sato has been kind enough to give me permission to work form his photographs.
+Tokihiro Sato has been kind enough to give me permission to work form his photographs, his magical lit woodland photographs were taken in the ancient Japanese beech forests in northern Japan, Shirakami-Sanchi, a Uniseco World Heritage site.

-I chose intuitively and then one drawing will often affect my choice for the next, it will either be in complete contrast or may follow on in a similar theme.
+I select images to translate from intuitively, sometimes a drawing I am working on will affect my choice for the next, which will either be in complete contrast or may follow on in a similar theme or series.

-There is something elemental about charcoal, it is one of the least processed of tools to draw with, when I am holding a stick of charcoal I feel connected with the material that I am making a mark with.
+There is something elemental about charcoal, it is one of the least processed of tools to draw with, when I am holding a stick of charcoal I am connected to the material that I am making a mark with.

 In contrast I also use soft pastel sticks with their rich array of pigments , differing textures, sometimes combining both charcoal and pastel in the same drawing.